Skip to Content

 What season is it?
 No, not winter.
 It’s Girl Scout Cookie season!
 And along with that comes the challenge of how to organize Girl Scout cookies.

 You’ll love this article as a Cookie Mom.
 Do you need to organize your daughter’s cookies once they’re home?
-Check out this article sharing Girl Scout delivery tips and tricks here.
+Check out this article sharing Girl Scout delivery tips and tricks to help you on that front.

-You need to learn only one new cookie, so it doesn’t change what you did last year by too much.
-But you still want to get and stay organized so you know exactly who gets what cookies.
+While you don’t need to learn a new cookie this year, you still want to get and stay organized so you know exactly who gets what cookies.

 If you’re like me, you volunteered to be Cookie Mom, and now you entered the initial orders, you get to pick up the cookies.
 You suddenly realized that this can be a little daunting.